 Arnold for 3ds Max

 Provides a beautiful interface to our photorealistic renderer within Autodesk’s 3ds Max.
-Launched at SIGGRAPH 2016 and now with Arnold 5.0, Arnold for 3ds Max (or MAXtoA) is bundled standard with 3ds Max 2018, providing a bridge to the Arnold renderer from within the standard 3ds Max interface.
+Launched at SIGGRAPH 2016 and now with Arnold 5.0, Arnold for 3ds Max (or MAXtoA) is bundled standard with 3ds Max 2018 and later, providing a bridge to the Arnold renderer from within the standard 3ds Max interface.

 - 3ds Max ActiveShade interactive rendering allows parameter changes to be rapidly previewed without interrupting your work.